-WWE has lot of legal situations going on, and their ongoing legal nightmare with the Panini trading card company.
+WWE has a lot of legal situations going on, and their ongoing legal nightmare with the Panini trading card company.
 This situation is far from over.

 WrestleNomics reports that WWE recently filed an injunction against Panini to halt the sale of WWE trading cards.
 This legal action is part of the company’s ongoing effort to end its contract with Panini, potentially in preparation for licensing its rights to Fanatics.
 Initially, WWE sought a temporary restraining order to prevent Panini from promoting WWE merchandise, but this request was denied by a judge.
 In response, Panini counter-sued WWE to uphold their existing contract, set to expire on December 31, 2025.